Trial Preparation for Utah Paralegals and Legal Assistants

 Continuing Education Information

-This webinar is open to the public and is designed to qualify for 6.0 CLE hours, including 1.0 ethics hour, for paralegals.
+This webinar is open to the public and is designed to qualify for 6.0 CLE hours, including 1.0 ethics hour, for paralegals in Hawaii.
 Paralegal certification is not required to participate in this course.
-Licensed paralegals should refer to specific rules to determine eligibility.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).